JKBurrows/ST558-Project-2/Saturday.md

 ### Weather Condition

-Explore how bike rentals on saturdays change depending on the weather using a basic numeric summary and a boxplot.
+Explore how bike rentals on Saturdays change depending on the weather using a basic numeric summary and a boxplot.
 The numeric summary gives you an idea of center and spread.
 So does the boxplot, but it is better for identifying outliers.